sourcegraph/about/content/blogposts/2024/cody-vscode-1-16-0-release.md

 ### ContextMentionProvider API: BYO context sources

 We’ve exposed a new ContextMentionProvider API.
-You can use it to build new context sources that you can then `@-mention` in chat.
+You can use it to build new context sources that you can `@-mention` in chat.
 You can define `triggerPrefixes`, like `@npm:`, then use those prefixes to select context to pass to Cody.

 This API is off by default and only enabled when you set `cody.experimental.noodle` to `true` in VS Code settings.
 Note that this API and the context provider implementation are subject to change.